 brew install wireshark

-Homebrew will download and install Wireshark and any dependencies so it will run correctly.
+Homebrew will download and install Wireshark and any dependencies needed to function correctly.

 Wireshark for Linux